Montague Arms

 The Montague Arms is a Grade II listed building at 3 Medfield Street, Roehampton, London.
 Previously a public house, it dates to the 17th century, although has been altered since.

-The pub was closed in 2006 and converted to offices, and later became an off licence.
+The pub was closed in 2006 and converted to offices, and later became an off licence shop by the name of Lloyds local.
+In 2008 unauthorized work was carried out to the building, in June 2010 applications for change of use.